Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 Disadvantages of In The Ear (ITE) Hearing Aids

-Can Cause Occlusion - because the In The Ear (ITE) / Full Shell style of hearing aid completely fills the ear canal it cause issues of occlusion is some users.
+• Can Cause Occlusion - Because the In The Ear (ITE) / Full Shell style of hearing aid completely fills the ear canal it causes issues of occlusion is some users.
 This causes symptoms such as; hearing your own voice louder or it sounding hollow, feeling that your ear is blocked or chewing food sounding noisy or unpleasant.
-However in many models vents can be included in the design which can help to alleviate this.
+However, in many models vents can be included in the design which can help to alleviate this.

 Behind The Ear Hearing Aids (BTE)